sfxcode/formkit-primevue/docs/guide/form.md

 # Form Components

-For the simple usage with schema and data values FormKitDataEdit and FormKitDataView (and FormkitDebug) components are available.
+For the simple usage with schema and data values FormKitDataEdit and FormKitDataView components are available.

 <DisplayFormComponents />